JakobTheDev/awesome-devsecops/readme.md

 ### Secure Development Lifecycle Framework

 - [Building Security In Maturity Model (BSIMM)](https://www.bsimm.com/framework.html) - _Synopsys_ - A framework for software security created by observing and analysing data from leading software security initiatives.
+- [OWASP Devsecops Maturity Model (DSOMM)](https://dsomm.timo-pagel.de) - _OWASP_ - The OWASP DevSecOps Maturity Model provides opportunities to harden DevOps strategies and shows how these can be prioritized.
 - [Secure Development Lifecycle](https://www.microsoft.com/en-us/securityengineering/sdl/practices) - _Microsoft_ - A collection of tools and practices that serve as a framework for the secure development lifecycle.
 - [Secure Software Development Framework](https://csrc.nist.gov/CSRC/media/Publications/white-paper/2019/06/07/mitigating-risk-of-software-vulnerabilities-with-ssdf/draft/documents/ssdf-for-mitigating-risk-of-software-vulns-draft.pdf) - _NIST_ - A framework consisting of practices, tasks and implementation examples for a secure development lifecycle.
-- [Software Assurance Maturity Model](https://github.com/OWASP/samm) - _OWASP_ - A framework to measure and improve the maturity of the secure development lifecycle.
+- [Software Assurance Maturity Model](https://github.com/owaspsamm) - _OWASP_ - A framework to measure and improve the maturity of the secure development lifecycle.
+- [Supply-chain Levels for Software Artifacts (SLSA)](https://github.com/slsa-framework/slsa) - _SLSA_ - security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity.
+It’s how you get from safe enough to being as resilient as possible, at any link in the chain.

 ### Toolchains